cu-mkp/research-teaching-companion/how-tos/publishing-to-rtc.md

 e.g., `activitysheet_sp22_azurite-preparation.md`

-#### 4. Project -- THESE ARE NAMED DIFFERENTLY TO ANYTHING ELSE
+#### 4. Project -- THESE ARE NAMED DIFFERENTLY TO THE OTHER TYPES

-Leave these with their current names
+Leave these with their current names which follow the protocols for naming in the [M&K Sandbox](https://github.com/cu-mkp/sandbox/blob/main/publishing-to-sandbox.md).

 Webpage: `[semester+year]_[last name]_[first name]_final-project_[short descriptive title].md`

-e.g,: sp22_nebolsin_victoria_final-project_animal-rationality.md
+e.g,: `sp22_nebolsin_victoria_final-project_animal-rationality.md`

 #### 5. Reflection